-- must inform BOTH the ANT318H5 course instructor by email AND the Departmental Assistant at email@example.com;
+- must inform BOTH the ANT318H5 course instructor AND the Departmental Assistant at email@example.com by email

-- are not permitted to take time away from the field school to study for their exam; and
+- are not permitted to take time away from the field school to study for their exam

 - Students are only charged Fall Registration for the course; there are no summer tuition charges.

-- Due to the closure of campus buildings because of COVID-19, the Department of Anthropology will cover the cost of the non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2020.
-To be clear, students do not have to pay this ancillary fee if they take a UTM field school course in 2020.
+- The non-refundable ancillary fee of $35.00 CAD for all students who enroll in UTM Anthropology field school courses in 2022 may apply.
 The ancillary fee covers the cost of minor field school supplies.
 All excavation equipment will be supplied.

 There is some personal equipment that you will need in order to participate (more details on these items will be provided to students enrolled in the course):

 A light rain poncho, or rain jacket and pants

 Water: You must bring at least one water bottle with you every day.

 Enrollment in ANT318H5F is by department approval only (and the department will enroll you into the course if approved).
 If you wish to request approval to enroll, you must submit the Field School Application Form during the application window (see Application and enrolment process, below).